It looks like you're using IE11...

 The Belfast Region City Deal (BRCD) comprises Belfast City Council, five local councils, university and regional colleges.
 (Each link opens in a new window).

 Following the announcement by the Chancellor in November 2018, the BRCD partners agreed a Heads of Terms document in March 2019 which confirmed the joint commitment to achieve full implementation of the Belfast Region City Deal by all BRCD Partners, the NI Departments and the UK Government.
-Outline Business Cases are currently being prepared for our 22 ambitious projects and an underpinning employability and skills programme.
+Outline business cases are currently being prepared for our 20 ambitious projects and an underpinning employability and skills programme.

 A successful City Deal is about more than individual areas, it’s about working together to ensure that it benefits people living in the whole region, so that we connect them to more and better jobs and opportunities, and attract investment to the region.
 The Belfast Region City Deal will see the UK Government invest £350 million into the Belfast Region, with a further co-investment of upwards of £150 million from Belfast Region City Deal partners.
 In May 2020 the NI Executive confirmed that it will provide match funding of £350 million towards the Belfast Region City Deal.